-The last post I wrote on Ranch Wife Nina was about my really bad case of puppy fever.
-Well, that has since been quenched with two little wiener dog critters, Heidi and Pogo.
+I had a really bad case of puppy fever.
+Well, that has since been quenched with two little wiener dogs, Heidi and Pogo.
 They have been so much fun!

 I had debated on whether or not to get both of the sisters, but the puppy fever was at the boiling point by that time and I thought two must be better than one!
 Well, in a lot of ways they are as they keep each other entertained while I’m working, but they also make twice as many of the afore mentioned puppy puddles.